ravisharda/pravega-developer-resources/deployments/kubernetes-recipes-commands.md

 #### Without External Access

-Assuming you have a yaml file specifying the deployment:
+Assuming I have a [yaml file](https://github.com/ravisharda/pravega-developer-resources/blob/master/deployments/yaml-examples/k8s-internal-access-only.md) specifying the deployment, I deploy a cluster using these steps:

 ```powershell
 # Deploy the cluster